Symeonlab/blog/README.md

+Laravel From Scratch Blog Demo Project

 Installation
 First clone this repository, install the dependencies, and setup your .env file.

-clone or download the project
+Clone or dowload project
 composer install
 cp .env.example .env
 Then create the necessary database.